The intensive 2-week program will integrate comprehensive formal instruction on:

 Multiple omics platforms: (proteomics, populomics, genomics, transcriptomics and metabolomics) and bioinformatics, with an emphasis on ethical use of data sciences, machine learning, and artificial intelligence.

-Career development tools including grant writing focusing on drafting a specific aims page using rhetorical patterns of writing, how to negotiate, how to mentor/be mentored and other tools for junior faculty.
+Career development tools including grant writing with a focus on drafting a specific aims page using rhetorical patterns of writing, how to negotiate, how to mentor/be mentored and other tools for junior faculty.

 An additional level of engagement distinct from the mentor-mentee relationship.
-With the recognition that minority scientists experience isolation and implicit bias, a sense of “otherness” that few mentors have experienced, we will implement 2 levels of academic advisement, the traditional mentor-mentee, followed by an academic coach who complements and enhances the mentors’ role.
-Culturally competent coaches will help scholars navigate the intricacies of academia, using group activities such as communities of practice and cultural capital.
+We will implement 2 levels of academic advisement, the traditional mentor-mentee, followed by an academic coach who complements and enhances the mentors’ role.
+The coach will help scholars navigate the intricacies of academia, using group activities and social science approaches such as communities of practice and cultural capital.

-Best practices in mentoring and training in cultural competence and implicit bias to mentors so they can understand the challenges under-represented scholars face.
+Best practices in mentoring so they can understand the challenges junior faculty members entering academia face.

 2 consecutive summer academies in CO